reactive-python/reactpy/docs/src/learn/responding-to-events.md

 }
 ```

-Notice how the `App` component does not need to know _what_ `Toolbar` will do with `onPlayMovie` or `onUploadImage`.
-That's an implementation detail of the `Toolbar`.
-Here, `Toolbar` passes them down as `on_click` handlers to its `Button`s, but it could later also trigger them on a keyboard shortcut.
-Naming props after app-specific interactions like `onPlayMovie` gives you the flexibility to change how they're used later.
+Notice how the `app` component does not need to know _what_ `toolbar` will do with `on_play_movie` or `on_upload_image`.
+That's an implementation detail of the `toolbar`.
+Here, `toolbar` passes them down as `on_click` handlers to its `button`s, but it could later also trigger them on a keyboard shortcut.
+Naming props after app-specific interactions like `on_play_movie` gives you the flexibility to change how they're used later.

 <Note>

 Make sure that you use the appropriate HTML tags for your event handlers.
-For example, to handle clicks, use [`<button on_click={handleClick}>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) instead of `<div on_click={handleClick}>`.
+For example, to handle clicks, use [`html.button("on_click"=handleClick)`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) instead of `html.div("on_click": handleClick)`.
 Using a real browser `<button>` enables built-in browser behaviors like keyboard navigation.
 If you don't like the default browser styling of a button and want to make it look more like a link or a different UI element, you can achieve it with CSS.
 [Learn more about writing accessible markup.](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)

 </Note>